Geoff Walden

 One of the secret weapons being developed by the Germans toward the end of World War II was the Ba 349 "Natter" rocket plane ("Natter" can be translated as Adder or Viper).
 This vehicle, which was developed by Erich Bachem and went through several different design configurations, was the first manned vertically-launched rocket vehicle in history.
 Although the vehicle never went past the testing stage, and had only one manned launch, it was designed to quickly climb to the altitude of enemy bombers, engage and destroy a bomber with missiles, and fall back to earth.
 The plane could not land, but the pilot would parachute to safety and the main part of the plane would also come down on a parachute, to be reused (the vehicle was cheaply constructed, mainly of wood).

 The single manned test flight, 1 March 1945, ended in tragedy as the pilot Lothar Sieber was killed when the rocket plane crashed, apparently due to a malfunctioning booster rocket and canopy.
-This was the first launch of a manned rocket powered vehicle that was launched vertically, and would not be repeated for sixteen years, until Soviet cosmonaut Yuri Gagarin flew into space in 1961. (further info: Joachim Dressel and Manfred Griehl, "Die deutschen Raketenflugzeuge 1935-1945," ISBN: 3-89350-692-6)
+This was the first vertical launch of a manned rocket powered vehicle, which would not be repeated for sixteen years, until Soviet cosmonaut Yuri Gagarin flew into space in 1961. (further info: Joachim Dressel and Manfred Griehl, "Die deutschen Raketenflugzeuge 1935-1945," ISBN: 3-89350-692-6)

-The Natter/Viper was launched from a metal launch tower, with side rails to support the wings, that was erected from a circular concrete base.
-The concrete launch base can be seen in the photo on the left, which shows test vehicle #23, later used for Lothar Sieber's tragic test flight in March 1945.
-The other photos show unmanned Viper test launches.
+The Natter/Viper was first launched from a metal launch tower, with side rails to support the wings.
+Later prototypes were launched from a simplified wooden pole structure, that was erected on a circular concrete base.
+The concrete launch base can be seen in the photo on the left, which shows test vehicle M23, used for Lothar Sieber's tragic test flight in March 1945.
+The other photos show unmanned Viper test launches from the initial test site at the Heuberg military training area at Stetten am kalten Markt (a.k.M.).
 (U.S. National Archives, RG342FH-3A1993 and 3A1994; courtesy Digital History Archive)

-A launch site for the Viper rockets was built near Kirchheim unter Teck, between Ulm and Stuttgart.
+An operational launch site for the Viper rockets was built near Kirchheim unter Teck, between Ulm and Stuttgart.
 This location today is in the Hasenholz Forest, just on the south side of Autobahn A8 near Jesingen.
-Three concrete launch bases are located in a rough triangle in the woods, about 80-120 meters apart.
+Three concrete launch bases for the later type wooden pole launchers are located in a rough triangle in the woods, about 80-120 meters apart.
 The launch pad above is at the southern point of the triangle.
-The close-up shows the central square hole that held the metal launch tower, and a pipe going into the concrete base at an angle, for the electrical launch control cables.
+The close-up shows the central square hole that held the wooden pole launch tower, and a pipe going into the concrete base at an angle, for the electrical launch control cables.
+Note the slightly different configuration of the pole mount from the first launch pad above (by the monument).
 The two launch pads below are located along the northern side of the triangle.
 Unfortunately, these two launch pads (and perhaps the one above as well) will likely be destroyed by the construction of a high-speed rail line through here, scheduled to begin in 2012.
-This is not the site where Lothar Sieber made his manned test launch; that site is some 100 kilometers to the southwest, in a military training area that is closed to the public.
+Apparently, no "Natters" were ever launched from this site.
 (Google Maps Location Link)

 On 11 May 1945, the advancing U.S. Army captured four more-or-less intact Vipers, along with some of the design scientists, near St. Leonhard, Austria.
 These rocket planes underwent various tests after the war, and one of them remains in storage in the Smithsonian Institution's Air and Space Collection.
 In the photo on the right above, Dr. Heinz Rieck, one of the plane's inventors, is seen explaining the flight plan to a GI of the 44th Infantry Division.
 The device near the rear of the rocket plane that looks like a bomb with a nozzle is a small solid-fuel booster rocket, four of which assisted in the launch (very much like NASA's space shuttle).
 In the photo on the left below, GIs inspect the liquid-fuel main rocket exhaust, and the photo on the right below shows the Viper's business end - its armament of 24 73mm air-to-air missiles (various other armaments had been tried; this was to be the production configuration).
 These missiles were covered during launch and powered flight by a plexiglass cover; this was to be jettisoned and the missiles launched in a volley at the bomber target.
 (U.S. National Archives; upper left - RG111SC-211911; upper right - RG111SC-211913; lower left - RG111SC-211917; lower right - RG111SC-211912; courtesy Digital History Archive)